VarshiniRgithubio/Online_guru/DEPLOY.md

    - Modify prompts in `_create_prompt_template()`

 4. **Deploy to production:**
-   - Use Docker/Kubernetes for scaling
+  - Use Kubernetes or managed cloud platform for scaling
   - Add authentication & rate limiting
   - Use managed databases for vector store

 ---